Great Khali was taller, but Big Show was better in the ring, and each was jealous of the other. Here’s how their real-life fight went down!

 Chris Jericho was amongst the peers backstage to witness these two monsters go at one another.
-Chris, being the great storyteller that he is, put those skills to use in his highly recommended autobiography, The Best In The World: At What I Have No Idea.
+Being the great storyteller that he is, Chris put those skills to use in his highly recommended autobiography, The Best In The World: At What I Have No Idea:

-We were in the dressing room after the match, and Show was still fuming, steam practically bellowing out of his ears.
+We were in the dressing room after the match, and Show was still fuming, steam practically billowing out of his ears.
 When Khali came in a few minutes later, the shit was on.

-‘Hey, motherfucker, why do you keep stealing my spots, huh?
+‘Hey, motherf***er, why do you keep stealing my spots, huh?
 That’s total bullshit, and you need to stop it now!’

 ‘Wha’ you talkin’ ’bout, bro?’
 Khali retorted, his accent as thick as his upper torso.

 ‘Don’t play that innocent bullshit with me!
 I’ve told you before to stop stealing my stuff.
-You can’t do any of it properly anyway because you’re the fuckin’ shits!’
+You can’t do any of it properly anyway because you’re the f***in’ shits!’